 The Call of Cthulhu Failure part 1 - The God that Failed

-Originally published July, 2015.
+Originally published July 2015.

 It should come as no surprise that I'm a fan of HP Lovecraft's fiction; it's in our website's name and the band's, after all.
 H.P.
 Lovecraft, while certainly not a great man by any standard, due to his bizarre upbringing and distaste for ethnic groups, was one of the best horror writers that America has ever had.
-His work has inspired countless other artists, to a point that it's become rather common for an artist's work to have "Lovecraftian" elements.
+His work has inspired countless other artists, to the point that it's become rather common for an artist's work to have "Lovecraftian" elements.
 Whenever something happens that is horrific enough to drive a person to madness, or something occurs that seems like it's from another dimension altogether, it's considered "Lovecraftian."
 It's not officially a word, mind you, as even my spellcheck for this article marked it.
-Nonetheless I see it in reviews for movies, video games, books, TV shows, and I've even heard a people use the term to describe a painting I saw in a modern art museum once.
+Nonetheless, I see it in reviews for movies, video games, books, and TV shows, and I've even heard people use the term to describe a painting I saw in a modern art museum once.

 It is most certainly a common term used when describing video games.
 Gamers and the people who make games tend to be well aware of who Lovecraft was and what he wrote, even if they didn't read his stories.
 I certainly haven't read all of his work-- not all of it is good--but of those I did read, I know two that were unparalleled in their quality and recognition.

 The Shadow Over Innsmouth is probably my favorite Lovecraft story.
-It's relatively simple and straightforward, and it has a twist that is somewhat forced, but the pacing and the description that Lovecraft uses to tell the story is absolutely gripping, even with his particularly long-winded writing style.
+It's relatively simple and straightforward, and it has a twist that is somewhat forced, but the pacing and the description that Lovecraft uses to tell the story are absolutely gripping, even with his particularly long-winded writing style.
 The story is simply about a man who goes to a town called Innsmouth to find out where some particularly odd and hypnotizing gold jewelry he saw originated.
-He meets some quirky characters and knows that there's some weird stuff about the place, he even knows that it's a bad idea to stay in town after dark, but he goes against his better judgement for the sake of curiosity.
-What he discovers and experiences was surely terrifying back in the 1920's when Lovecraft wrote it.
+He meets some quirky characters and knows that there's some weird stuff about the place, he even knows that it's a bad idea to stay in town after dark, but he goes against his better judgment for the sake of curiosity.
+What he discovers and experiences was surely terrifying back in the 1920s when Lovecraft wrote it.
 I certainly thought it was pretty exciting when I read it in 2007.

 the-shadow-over-innsmouth-jhc-by-h.-p.-lovecraft-2-2621-p.jpg

 The other story he wrote that is even more notable is, obviously, The Call of Cthulhu.
 While not the first story he wrote to take place in the so-called Cthulhu mythos, it is the one most people attribute as his best as well as the one responsible for creating the mythos in the first place.
-I remember reading it in its entirety over the course of a couple hours in a Barnes and Noble bookstore a few years ago as I waited for a friend to finish their appointment.
+I remember reading it in its entirety throughout a couple of hours in a Barnes and Noble bookstore a few years ago as I waited for a friend to finish their appointment.
 I was completely captivated by the story and the very methodical pace that Lovecraft used to tell it.
 His protagonist does what much of his other main characters do and investigates something he'd be better off leaving alone.
 It's one of his longer stories and he takes plenty of time telling it, but that's part of what makes it so much fun to read.
 Very quickly he introduces the sense of dread and impending death that looms over the main character for the entirety of his story as he uncovers more and more clues about Cthulhu and who might be involved.

 sscjmw5u5a0rsfhsmryj.jpg